Move between PNG, JPG, WebP, AVIF, GIF, TIFF, BMP, and ICO with sensible defaults and clear tradeoffs.

 Open exact pairs like PNG to JPG, GIF to PNG, or TIFF to WebP when the format decision is already made.

-Compression, resize, crop, print prep, cleanup, and batch export each live as their own workspace.
+Compression, resize, crop, metadata cleanup, print prep, and batch export each have a dedicated tool.

-Files stay on your device while the route previews, processes, and exports the result locally.
+Files stay on your device while the page previews, processes, and exports the result.

 Video workflow hub